infil00p/infil00p.org/_posts/new_blog.md

 ## OK, you're going to do the trail and then what?

 I don't know yet.
 I might do a startup?
 I might just get a new job?
 I might just sell my house give up on tech and the lower mainland and move somewhere cheaper and get a non-tech job that covers my expenses.
 That's the cool thing about the future, it's unwritten.

+## Your blog is kinda ugly now

+Yeah, to be honest, I kinda rushed this because I've spent more time doing a shakedown and figuring out my hiking and personal situation than getting this together.
+Also, I'm kinda new to Next, and while it's easy to get a template up, I ran into issues with Mapbox integration and I actually find it harder to use this framework than just writing Vanilla JS.
+However, hobby projects are how you learn things, so here we are.